 Introduction to computational biology 1000-2N03BO

-1. Biological introduction: basic knowledge of molecular biology, structure of nucleic acids and proteins, proteins, transcription, translation, experimental techniques (2 lectures).
+1. Biological introduction: basic knowledge of molecular biology, structure of nucleic acids and proteins, transcription and translation.

-3. Mathematical models of molecular evolution: Jukes-Cantor and Kimura models for DNA sequences, amino acid substitution tables for proteins: PAM, BLOSUM, statistical significance of alignment scores.
-(3 lectures).
+3. Mathematical models of molecular evolution: Jukes-Cantor and Kimura models for DNA sequences, PAM and BLOSUM substitution matrices for proteins, statistical significance of alignment scores.

-4. Hidden Markov models and their applications: Viterbi and Baum-Welch algorithms (2 lectures).
+5. Hidden Markov Models and their applications to molecular sequences: Viterbi and Baum-Welch algorithms.

 The course will be given in Polish, if no non-Polish-speaking students register for it.